suryakmurthy/UAM_noise_aware_agent/README.md

-# Noise Aware Behavior in UAM Systems
+# A Reinforcement Learning Approach to Safe and Quiet UAM Traffic Management

-This is the github repository for the noise-aware agent developed for the NASA ULI project.
+This is the github repository for the noise-aware agent developed for the paper: A Reinforcement Learning Approach to Safe and Quiet UAM Traffic Management.

 # Installation Ubunutu

 ## 1. Install project dependencies

-1. Navigate to the ULI_noise_aware_agent directory
+1. Navigate to the UAM_noise_aware_agent directory
     ```bash
-    cd ULI_noise_aware_agent
+    cd UAM_noise_aware_agent
     ```
 2. Install bluesky
     ```python